kohkimakimoto/essh/website/content/intro/en/defining-jobs.md

 # Defining Jobs

 Jobs in Essh encapsulate tasks, hosts and drivers.
-Hosts and drivers that are defined in a job, can be used only by the tasks in the same job.
+Hosts and drivers that are defined in a job can be used only by the tasks in the same job.

 Edit your `esshconfig.lua`: